benmoran56/esper/README.md

 Compatibility
 =============
-Esper attempts to target all currently supported Python releases (any Python version that is not EOL).
-Esper is written in 100% pure Python, so *any* compliant interpreter should work.
+**esper** attempts to target all currently supported Python releases (any Python version that is not EOL). **esper** is written in 100% pure Python, so *any* compliant interpreter should work.
 Automated testing is currently done for both CPython and PyPy3.

 Installation
 ============
-Esper is a pure Python package with no dependencies, so installation is flexible.
+**esper** is a pure Python package with no dependencies, so installation is flexible.
-You can simply copy the *esper* folder right into your project, and *import esper*.
+You can simply copy the `esper` folder right into your project, and `import esper`.
 You can also install into your site-packages from PyPi via `pip`::

     pip install --user --upgrade esper